Colima: Economy

 Handcrafts in the state are mostly produced for local needs rather than the tourist market.
 One distinguished craft is the making of palm frond hats, including a local style called the "colimote".
 Ixtlahuacán is noted for its production of hammocks.
 Other items include huarache sandals, boots, bird cages, cold cuts and costumes and masks for traditional dance.
 These costumes include "Indian" dresses decorated with cross stitch.
 The state is also known for the production of handcrafted furniture, especially those based on the designs of Alejandro Rangel Hidalgo, from Comala.
 Villa de Álvarez produces decorative objects in fine wood.
 Suchitlán in the municipality of Comala is distinguished by its production of masks and other accessories for festivals and ceremonies.
 Villages on the sides of the Cerro Grande are the principal producers of baskets made from reeds and palm fronds.
 Santiago in the municipality of Manzanillo is noted for crafts made of seashell and snail shells.
 The main craft in the city of Colima is the reproduction of archeological pieces, especially ceramics of the old red-burnished (rojo-bruñido) style.

 About two thirds of the state's GDP is from commerce and services which include transportation and storage, mostly linked with the Manzanillo port.
 Economic growth associated with the port continues to grow by double digits.
 Most commercial activity in general is concentrated in the cities of Colima, Tecomán and Manzanillo, which have the most developed communications, transportation and other infrastructure.
-The main distribution center is the city of Colima handing both basic commodities and industrial and other commercial merchandise for the rest of the state.
+The main distribution center is the city of Colima handling both basic commodities and industrial and other commercial merchandise for the rest of the state.
 Just under 95% of Colima's commercial enterprises are retail outlets with 5.6% involved in wholesale.
 Only three percent of these enterprises are modern facilities with twenty-one traditional markets, forty-five major tianguis and numerous corner stores still dominating the state.
 Commercial sales increase by about five percent per year.